markmcguire011/virtualWorld/README.md

 ## Overview

-In this project, you will add entirely new functionality to the virtual world in the form of a "world-changing event" that creates brand-new entities to interact and change the world.
+In this project we used Java in order to construct a virtual world filled with entities that performed different actions and behaviors.
+Along with adding brand new funtionality, graphics, and interactions, we were tasked with refactoring a monolithic code base to incorporate object oriented fundamentals.

 ## Learning Objectives